 Do you like awesome turntables, Technics gear and fine furniture?
-Then you’ll definitely love the Technics SL-M3 linear tracking direct drive turntable!
-Few have seen a Technics SL-M3 and, as my customers visited to drop off or collect gear, they would see it and go “Oooh” and “Ahhh – what’s that beautiful turntable..?”
+If so, you’ll definitely love the Technics SL-M3 linear tracking direct drive turntable!
+Few have ever seen a Technics SL-M3 and, as my customers visited to drop off or collect other gear, they would see it and go “Oooh”, “Ahhh” and “What’s that beautiful turntable..?”

 Let’s find out more about this elusive deck in my second #TechnicsMonth article.
 As usual, you can also watch my companion video on the Technics SL-M3, or read on for more.

 The Technics SL-M3 linear tracking direct-drive turntable is one of those classic decks that few people have seen or heard of.
 That’s mostly due to bad timing, the SL-M3 hit the shops right after CD was released and for those of us that remember the furore, that’s all people cared about for a few years.

 Decks like this were released and people just wanted to talk about lasers and unmeasurable wow & flutter.
 Still, the SL-M3 is a really lovely deck, from a legendary brand.
 Whilst the build quality is not in the real heavyweight division, it’s still a 15kg well-made turntable with a lovely furniture finish.

 The SL-M3 has all the stuff people wanted in a turntable just a couple of years before – direct-drive for low wow & flutter, linear tracking for zero tracking distortion and push-button start, stop and track access, just like CD!
 A nice, heavy platter, great standard cartridge and space-age styling combine to create a pretty compelling package.